2016 Ford EcoBoost 400: Background

 Homestead-Miami Speedway is a motor racing track located in Homestead, Florida.
 The track, which has several configurations, has promoted several series of racing, including NASCAR, the Verizon IndyCar Series, the Grand-Am Rolex Sports Car Series and the Championship Cup Series.

-From 2002 until 2020, Homestead-Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Sprint Cup Series, Xfinity Series and Camping World Truck Series.
-Ford Motor Company sponsored all three of the season-ending races; the races have the names Ford EcoBoost 400, Ford EcoBoost 300 and Ford EcoBoost 200, respectively, and the weekend was marketed as Ford Championship Weekend.
-The Xfinity Series (then known as the Busch Series) had held its season-ending races at Homestead from 1995 until 2020.
+From 2002 until 2019, Homestead-Miami Speedway hosted the final race of the season in all three of NASCAR's series: the Sprint Cup Series, Xfinity Series and Camping World Truck Series.
+Ford Motor Company sponsored all three of the season-ending races; the races had the names Ford EcoBoost 400, Ford EcoBoost 300 and Ford EcoBoost 200, respectively, and the weekend was marketed as Ford Championship Weekend.
+The Xfinity Series had held its season-ending races at Homestead from 1995 until 2019.

 Championship drivers

 Jimmie Johnson was the first of the four drivers to clinch a spot in the Championship 4, winning the first race of the Round of 8 at Martinsville.

 Carl Edwards clinched the second spot in the Championship 4, winning the second race of the Round of 8 at Texas.

 Joey Logano clinched the third spot in the Championship 4, winning the third and final race of the Round of 8 at Phoenix.

 Kyle Busch, the defending Cup champion, clinched the final spot, finishing second behind Logano at Phoenix to clinch his spot in the championship race.